Pieter-Uys/-django-vuetify-template-/README.md

 ## Project setup for Vue (Django Side)

-## NB !!! python 3.6 is required!!!
+NB !!! python 3.6 is required!!!
 ```
  pipenv install --python 3.6 --dev & pipenv shell
 ```
+(Alternatively, you can use virtualenv)
 ```
 python manage.py migrate
 ```

-## to run this instance do the following
+## To run this instance do the following

-## start django first
+## To start django

-## Make sure you have all the python requirements installed in the requirements.txt

-## cd into the directory and activate the virtual env shell
+Make sure you have all the python requirements installed in the requirements.txt cd into the directory and activate the virtual env shell
 ```
 pipenv shell
 ```
 ```
 python manage.py runserver
 ```

-## start node server second
+## To start node server

 ```
 npm run serve
 ```
+The Vuejs application will be served from localhost:8080 and the Django Api and static files will be served from localhost:8000.

+The dual dev server setup allows you to take advantage of webpack's development server with hot module replacement.
+Proxy config in vue.config.js is used to route the requests back to django's Api on port 8000.

+If you would rather run a single dev server, you can run Django's development server only on :8000, but you have to build build the Vue app first and the page will not reload on changes.

+## Deployement

+I have not yet deployed this updated version, please refer to the forked repo's readme https://github.com/Alhakem/django-vuetify-template/blob/master/README.md

+When I do, I will update this section.

+Credit to https://github.com/Alhakem for making this

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).